waterEand/thesis_lzu/README.md

 You can see name of my work: (exactly the title)

-Advised by Peng Li, I proposed a new outliers removal method associated with an existing support recovery alg to recover sparse signals with outliers.
+Advised by Dr. Peng Li, I proposed a new outliers removal method associated with an existing support recovery alg to recover sparse signals with outliers.